 5. Implement QA and deploy the code

 You will need to be as efficient as possible in order to meet your Cyber Weekend deadline.
-The solution design reference will provide a good start.
+The two documents described above (the tagging strategy and the tagging plan) will provide a good start.

 Test Your Tags in a Staging Environment